clipman/klipper-on-android/README.md

   - **Bootstrap**:
     - **Distro**: `Debian` (buster)
     - **Installation type**: `Directory`
-    *Note: You can choose `File` but make sure it's large enough as you can't resize it later and 2 GB is not enough.*
     - **Installation path**: `/data/local/debian`
-    *Note: You can choose a different location but if it's within `${EXTERNALDATA}` then SSH may fail to start.*
     - **User name**: `root`
-    *Note: You can choose something else if you make sure to update the scripts in this gist accordingly.*
   - **INIT**:
     - **Enable**: `yes`
     - **Init system**: `sysv`